oroinc/platform/src/Oro/Bundle/CalendarBundle/Resources/doc/contextMenu.md

 </li>
 ```
 In a template developer should provide ```<li{{ oro_menu.attributes(itemAttributes) }}>``` tag.
 Also he can do
- not provide own template and uses standard template.
+ not provide own template and use [standard template](../views/Calendar/Menu/contextMenu.html.twig).

 **Module** received next values from **options** into **initialize**:
 - **el** - context menu item